Configuration Reference

 Format

-Each action is a list of key combinations:
+Each action is a list of one or more key combinations:

 ActionName = ["ctrl&X"]

-Any key combination that doesn't follow these rules is silently ignored at load time.
-This allows you to safely comment out or experiment with bindings without breaking the config.
+Any key combination that doesn't parse is silently ignored at load time.
+You can safely comment out or experiment with bindings without breaking the config.

 Navigation & UI